eddieantonio/ocreval/README.md

 # Porting Credits

 Ported by Eddie Antonio Santos, 2015, 2016.
-See analytical-tools/NOTICE
-for copyright information regarding the original code.
+See `NOTICE` for copyright information regarding the original code.

 # License